Abhangiri/CI-CD_Pipeline_With_Vagrant/README.md

 # CI/CD Pipeline with Vagrant

-This repository contains configurations for setting up a CI/CD pipeline environment using Vagrant.
-The pipeline includes Jenkins, SonarQube, and Nexus running on separate virtual machines.
+Welcome to the CI/CD Pipeline with Vagrant repository!
+This project provides configurations for setting up a CI/CD pipeline environment using Vagrant.
+The pipeline includes Jenkins for automation, SonarQube for code quality analysis, and Nexus for artifact repository management, all running on separate virtual machines.
+With this easy-to-use solution, you can effortlessly simulate your entire CI/CD workflow in a controlled and scalable environment, ensuring seamless integration and deployment of your projects.